Extended Cat Pose for Hamstring Strengthening

-Slowly bend forwards.
-Keep the lifted knee reaching forwards.
+- Slowly bend forwards.
+Keep the lifted knee pulling forwards.

-Then take them off of the floor and slowly stand back up.
+- Then take hands off of the floor and slowly stand back up.

-If you reach the lifted leg back this shifts your center of gravity backwards relative to the standing leg meaning that the hamstring of that leg does less work when you stand back up.
+If you reach the lifted leg back, your hips will move forwards relative to the standing leg meaning that the hamstring of that leg does less work when you stand back up.

 If you find strong pulling sensations or extremely strong lines of tension in your legs or hips, you need to adjust the way that you do the the above standing hamstring strengthening exercise.

 It is a sign that something isn't working properly within your body.